We may earn commission from affiliate links β

 Top Things To Do In Zadar, Croatia

 One of the best things to see in Zadar is the Sea Organ.
-The magic that is the Sea Organ, known as the Morske orgulje in Croatian, is mesmerizing.
+The magic of the Sea Organ, known as the Morske orgulje in Croatian, is mesmerizing.
 Okay, it’s not real magic.

-Now, I know I said it was an organ, and it is, just don’t think you can make a song request or even expect to hear anything you’ll recognize.
+Now, I know I said it was an organ, and it is; I don’t think you can make a song request or even expect to hear anything you’ll recognize.
 Because it’s nature, the notes played are a touch haunting, very enchanting but always relaxing.

-The Sea Organ, created by Croatian architect Nikola BaΕ‘iΔis, is a harmonious mix of modern design and nature.
+The Sea Organ, created by Croatian architect Nikola Bašićis, is a harmonious mix of modern design and nature.
+Sit on the broad marble steps that flank the water or along the long rows of bench seating.
 It’s an area you can enjoy all year round.
-Take a seat on the broad marble steps that flank the water or along the long rows of bench seating.

-Being one of the major Zadar attractions, the Sea Organ is busiest at sunset, with hordes of photographers and sun gazers waiting to see one of the famous sunsets.
-This is definitely one of the top 5 things to do in Zadar.
+Being one of the significant Zadar attractions, the Sea Organ is busiest at sunset, with hordes of photographers and sungazers waiting to see one of the famous sunsets.
+This is one of the top 5 things to do in Zadar.

-And, we recommend you get an ice-cream from Slasticarna Donat.
+And we recommend you get ice cream from Slasticarna Donat.
 It’s the best ice cream in town.
-Now, I can’t recommend a flavor as there are far too many to choose from.
+Now, I can’t recommend a flavor because there are far too many.
 I can only suggest you close your eyes and point and take what you get.
 Once you have your ice cream, you can sit along the steps and enjoy the show.

 After you’ve watched the sunset, turn to your right, and just next door is a solar-powered work of art that explodes with an array of brightly colored lights – The Greeting to the Sun.
 Tap dance, tip-toe, or waltz across its glass surface as it changes hues.